ptillemans/timesuck/README.md

 Once it is in place, it will the first time (and each time the token is expired) open a browser window to let you authorize the app at Google to allow access to the calendar.
 It listens on a temporary port and saves the token in the tokens folder.

+## Clojurescript support

+I used the [blogpost of Christian Johansen](https://cjohansen.no/tools-deps-figwheel-main-devcards-emacs/) to get my setup in order and working with emacs and firefox.

+I could not get to work with chrome on my Ubuntu box so changed the default browser to firefox.

+It also supports  devcards of which I heard, but never tried.